The outbreak of SARS-CoV-2 causing disease COVID-19 was declared by the World Health Organization as a global pandemic on 11 March 2020.

 Use good respiratory hygiene

-o a tissue that you put in the bin straight after use
+A tissue that you put in the bin straight after use, your bent elbow and to maintain social distancing.

-o respiratory hygiene is important because droplets spread virus.
+- Respiratory hygiene is important because droplets spread the virus.
 By following good respiratory hygiene you ‘catch’ any droplets that might be produced, and this protects the people around you from viruses including COVID-19.

 • Wearing a facemask in public won’t help to protect you from infection